Green electricity and green gass

 Aquafin has set itself the target of reducing its energy consumption by 1% a year, based on the reference consumption of all its managed assets.
-This target was achieved in 2019, and consumption is now 3.4% below the reference value.
-The target for this year is 4.4%.
-In addition, we want to completely stop using fossil fuels by 2030.
+This target was achieved in 2020.
+In five years, we managed to drive down our energy consumption to 5.2% elow the reference value.
+On top, we want to completely stop using fossil fuels by 2030.

 We also produce our own green electricity.
 We have already been doing this for years from the biogas produced by the digestion of sludge, a by-product of water treatment.